coopcycle/coopcycle-docs/pt-BR/restaurantes/index.md

 ---
-lang: en
+lang: pt-BR
-title: Restaurant's guide
+title: Guia do Restaurante
 ref: restaurant-home
 has_children: true
 nav_order: 8
 ---

-# Restaurant's guide (overview)
+# Guida do Restaurante (Geral)

-## Restaurant's guide on the platform
+## Guia do Restaurante na Plataforma

-## Restaurant's guide on the app
+## Guia do Restaurante no App